cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 <img class="blog-portrait2" src="/assets/images/survivor_legends/Coach.jpg" alt="Coach" />

-When I think of Survivor "Legends", Coach is the first person that comes to mind and I would be the most excited to see him back.
-He changed the game by making it about honour and integrity, the first person to want to take the strongest to the end.
+When I think of Survivor Legends, Coach is the first person that comes to mind and I would be the most excited to see him back.
+He changed the game by making it about honour and integrity, he's the first person to want to take the strongest to the end.
 Of course, this is a terrible strategy but it results in hilarious TV.

 He's a real-life cartoon character and his delusions are reminiscent of Michael Scott.
 The best thing about Coach is how he becomes a punching bag for the rest of the cast.
 And when you have cast like this one, the jabs are almost inevitable.